 - QE55Q85R – £1499

-The Direct Full Array panel is less potent, with fewer dimming zones and a reduction in brightness from 2000 nits to 1500.
+The Direct Full Array panel is less potent than the Q90R, with fewer dimming zones and brightness dropping to 1500 nits.

 - QE65Q80R – £1999

 The Q80R has fewer dimming zones than the Q85R, but brightness is the same at 1500 nits.
 The Q80R doesn’t have the One Invisible Cable.

 The Q80R scored full marks in our review and its current price is similar to the Q85R.
 If we had to choose between the Q80R and Q85R, we’d opt for the Q85R’s stronger backlight performance.

 |Samsung Harman Kardon 3.1.2 Dolby Atmos Soundbar HW-Q70R with Wireless Subwoofer, Samsung Acoustic Beam Technology, Adaptive Sound, Game Mode, 4K Pass-Through with HDR, Bluetooth & Alexa Compatible||$697.99|